jeonbyeongmin/jeonbyeongmin/README.md

 - 🎓 &nbsp; Studying Computer Science and Engineering at Chungnam National Unversity :kr:

 - ✍️ &nbsp; I'm interested in Web / App development.

-- 🤔 &nbsp; I'm interested in coming up with ideas and realizing them.
+- 🤔 &nbsp; It's fun to come up with ideas and realizing them.

 <br>